-Within what period of time can i expect justice for a check bounce case? (either I have to get money or action against the person who issued the check) . a. if he fails to pay, what would be the minimum and maximum legal action against that person?
+Within what time can I expect justice for a check bounce case? (either I have to get money or action against the person who issued the check) . a. if he fails to pay, what would be the minimum and maximum legal action against that person?

-According to above mentioned legal provisions minimum 45 days is required for filing of complaint.
-It is complaint case and it follows summery procedure.
-Case will be registered on your complaint and notice will be issued to the accused.
-Court shall pass judgment on recording of statements and appreciating the evidence adduced from both parties.
+According to the above mentioned legal provisions minimum, 45 days is required for filing of the complaint.
+It is a complaint case and it follows a summary procedure.
+The case will be registered on your complaint and notice will be issued to the accused.
+The court shall pass judgment on the recording of statements and appreciating the evidence adduced from both parties.

 If both parties are taking interest in deciding the case then it’ll take 6 months to decide.
 Otherwise, it may take 1 to 3 years.
 I think Rs.
 5000 will be the genuine fee for this case.